- Platform expand_more

 Kent Scouts is a UK-based charity that organizes adventures and international trips for young people.
-When they required a comprehensive marketing technology to enable a full rebrand, they set out to find a martech partner that was the best fit for the company and their values.
+When they required a comprehensive marketing technology to enable a full rebrand, they turned to the Widen Collective.

-Kent Scouts is part of the Scout Association, and is comprised of 17,481 young people and 6,479 adult volunteers across Kent county.
+Kent Scouts comprises 17,481 young people and 6,479 adult volunteers across Kent County in England.

 Create an image library to centralize and organize all photos, by event, date etc.

 Replace old branding with the new logo, color palettes, and brand guidelines.

 Streamline content distribution and facilitate version control.

 Increase asset value